Natural Gas vs Propane Generator: Which Fuel Fits

 Natural gas trades a little output and grid dependence for never handling fuel.
 Propane trades tank logistics for fuel you own and can store.

-Natural gas gives a standby generator effectively unlimited runtime with no tank to fill, but most air-cooled units lose roughly 5 to 12 percent of their rated output on natural gas versus propane (est.), and they stop if the gas grid goes down.
-Propane works when the gas infrastructure fails and stores for years, but a large standby at half load burns roughly 2 to 3 gallons an hour, so tank size decides how many days you actually get.
+Natural gas gives a standby generator effectively unlimited runtime with no tank to fill, but air-cooled units lose about 4.5 to 11 percent of their rated output on natural gas versus propane depending on the model, and they stop if the gas grid goes down.
+Propane works when the gas infrastructure fails and stores for years, but a 22kW standby at half load burns about 2 to 2.5 gallons an hour, so tank size decides how many days you actually get.

 That is the whole decision in two sentences.
 The rest is matching it to your outage pattern and your property.
 We don't sell generators.
 We save you from buying the wrong one, and choosing the wrong fuel is how people end up with a generator that either can't reach its rated output or runs a tank dry three days into a week-long outage.